-T5 SLIP - STATEMENT OF INVESTMENT INCOME
+T5 SLIP - STATEMENT OF INVESTMENT INCOME / RELEVÉ 3

 The T5 slip shows income from dividends, interest and foreign taxes paid on your investments in a non-registered account.
+If you are a Quebec resident, you will also receive a Relevé 3.